docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 On Chrome you'll see "Your connection is not private" message.
 Click the *ADVANCED* link followed with "Proceed to \[IP\].xip.io (unsafe)" link.
 You'll see the "hello, world!" message displayed through HTTPS protocol.

+Please note that you are not limited to a single certificate.
+You can send multiple `PUT` requests with different certificates and they will all be added to the proxy.

 Now you can secure your proxy communication with SSL certificates.
 Unless you already have a certificate, purchase it or get it for free from [Let's Encrypt](https://letsencrypt.org/).
 The only thing left is for you to send a request to the proxy to include the certificate and try it out with your domain.

 ## Usage